Parents Need Compassion!

 Being able to parent with compassion is linked to having compassion for ourselves.
 We cannot give our children what we do not have.
 This is why learning to be compassionate with ourselves is absolutely essential.
 We can tell our children to be compassionate with themselves, but it won’t have much effect, if we can’t accept our own imperfections.
 Don’t worry if you don’t know how to be compassionate with yourself.
 You can learn and grow right along with your children!

 I have some exciting news to share.
-My new book, Give Your Kids a Break: Parenting with Compassion for You and Your Children will be released on 10/24/17.
-Less than a month now!
-The great news is the digital version is available to pre-order now for only $2.99 (regular price 8.99).
+My new book, Give Your Kids a Break: Parenting with Compassion for You and Your Children is now available!
 I hope it will be a blessing to you and your children/grandchildren.
 Please spread the word!

 How about you?